Vanilla Doesn’t Deserve Its Bland Image

 For a start, it is an amazingly tricky crop to grow.
 It originally came from Mexico, where in the wild it will grow from seed.
 But that is a hit-and-miss affair so farmers grow the vine from a cutting.

-Vanilla comes from the orchid family and has a difficult-to-pollinate flower that, it turns out, is pollinated in the wild by hummingbirds and the Mexican Melipona bee.
+Vanilla comes from the orchid family and has difficult-to-pollinate flowers that, it turns out, are pollinated in the wild by hummingbirds and the Mexican Melipona bee.
 Actually, even this fact is more of a theory.
 To be honest no one seems to know for sure exactly what insect pollinates the plant.
 To add to that, each flower only lives for one day and is fertile for just 8-12 hours of that time.
 So, whatever insect does the job, it has to be really on the ball.